About the Rural Water Futures program

 - simplified water plans for consistent application across the state.

-Read the Rural Water Management Program progress and performance report (PDF, 1.4MB) to find out what the program has delivered so far.
+Read the Rural Water Futures progress report (PDF, 3.3MB) to find out what the program has delivered in 2022-23.

 Background to the program